globe-and-citizen/layer8_dep/README.md

 # Following Steps
-## Connect L8 to your chosen PG database server
+## Create or configure a Postgres database
 1) If you're using Docker, use command:
 *GOTCHA* Note the server, password, and ports! docker run --env=POSTGRES_USER=default_user --env=POSTGRES_PASSWORD=1234 --env=POSTGRES_DB=local_rs --env=PG_TRUST_LOCALNET=true -p 5544:5432 -d postgres:latest

-2) If your using a local PG DB, simply confirm the username, password, and name of the db you created.
+2) If your using a local postgres DB, simply confirm the username, password, and name of the db you created.
+Hint, if on windows, check "services" by opening up the windows menu and searching "services"

 2) You will need to run the following queries in your database to create the necessary tables:
 ```